jclemens24/typeorm-fastify-plugin/README.md

 const fastify = Fastify();
 fastify.register(plugin, {
   namespace: 'postgres1',
   host: 'localhost',
   port: 5432,
   username: 'test',
   password: 'test',
   database: 'test_db',
   type: 'postgres',
 });
 ```

 This is the only way to initialize a "namespaced" instance using this plugin.
-This is due to the fact that the `namespace` property does not exist on `DataSourceOptions`.

 The namespace will be available everywhere your fastify server is.
-For example, to access the namespace we declared in the above code: `fastify.orm['postgres1'].getRepository()`
+For example, to access the namespace declared in the above code: `fastify.orm['postgres1'].getRepository()`

 This is the default behavior of wrapping code in `fastify-plugin` module;